Reviewing Flux Power (FLUX) and The Competition

 |2.53

-Flux Power presently has a consensus price target of $13.00, suggesting a potential upside of 19.27%.
-As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 3.95%.
-Given Flux Power’s stronger consensus rating and higher possible upside, research analysts clearly believe Flux Power is more favorable than its peers.
+Flux Power presently has a consensus target price of $13.00, indicating a potential upside of 15.56%.
+As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 7.95%.
+Given Flux Power’s stronger consensus rating and higher possible upside, equities research analysts plainly believe Flux Power is more favorable than its competitors.

-This table compares Flux Power and its peers’ net margins, return on equity and return on assets.

 Summary

-Flux Power peers beat Flux Power on 8 of the 13 factors compared.
+Flux Power competitors beat Flux Power on 8 of the 13 factors compared.

 About Flux Power